rowlesmr/presentations/python-wa/abstract.md

 ### Adjunct Research Fellow, Curtin University

-TL;DR: A short background on powder diffraction and data formats will be given. pdCIFplotter, my program for visualising powder diffraction data, will be explained, discussed, and demonstrated. pdCIFplotter was originally written in Python 3.7, and is about to undergo a large refactoring of the internal data structures to more easily provide more front-end functionality.
+TL;DR: A short background on powder diffraction and data formats will be given. `pdCIFplotter`, my program for visualising powder diffraction data, will be explained, discussed, and demonstrated. `pdCIFplotter` was originally written in Python 3.7, and is about to undergo a large refactoring of the internal data structures to more easily provide more front-end functionality.

 ---